vikalp174/CancerPrediction-using-KNN-classifier/README.md

 # CancerPrediction-using-KNN-classifier
-using Kaggle data set created a cancer prediction classifier using sklearn library
+using Kaggle data set created a cancer prediction classifier with sklearn library